automatico/jato/README.md

 ```
 ./jato -d test/devices/cisco_iosxr.json -c test/commands/cisco_iosxr.json
 ```
-The results will be saved to a `output/` directory.
-The result of the commands run will be saved to a time stamped files.
-Once with the raw output and another with a json array of the command to value hash.
+The results will be saved to an `output/` directory in time stamped files.
+One file with the raw output and another with a json array of the command / output hash.

 ### Example JSON ouput